aimhubio/aim/README.md

 - Remote first
 - Scalable
-- Capable of storing and querying 100,000s of metadata sequences.
+- Capable of storing and querying 100,000s of metadata sequences
+- Custom UI dashboards and reports

 The Aim experiment tracker is not just one-off experiment tracker.
 It's built on top of the metadata library that Aim is.
 Now you can also do prompt engineering on Aim.